-- 151. An individual commits election fraud by submitting fictitious names to election officers for inclusion on voter registration rolls, thereby qualifying the fictious name to vote in federal elections.
-52 U.S.C. §§ 10307(c), 20511(2). - 152.
+- 154. An individual commits election fraud by submitting fictitious names to election officers for inclusion on voter registration rolls, thereby qualifying the fictious name to vote in federal elections.
+52 U.S.C. §§ 10307(c), 20511(2). - 155.
 An individual commits election fraud by knowingly procuring eligibility to vote for federal office by people who are not entitled to vote under applicable state law and/or people who are not United States Citizens.
-52 U.S.C. §§ 10307(c), 20511(2); 18 U.S.C. §§ 1015(f). - 153.
+52 U.S.C. §§ 10307(c), 20511(2); 18 U.S.C. §§ 1015(f). - 156.
 An individual who makes a false claim of United States Citizenship to register to vote commits election fraud.
-18 U.S.C. § 1015(f); 18 U.S.C. § 901. - 154.
+18 U.S.C. § 1015(f); 18 U.S.C. § 911. - 157.
 A person who provides false information concerning a person's name, address, or period of residence in a voting district to establish voting eligibility commits election fraud.
-52 U.S.C. §§ 10307(c), 20511(2). - 155.
+52 U.S.C. §§ 10307(c), 20511(2). - 158.
 Fraud can occur where an individual causes the production of voter registrations that qualify alleged voters to vote for federal candidates, where that individual knows the registrations are materially defective under applicable state law.
-52 U.S.C. § 20511(2) - 156.
-However, election fraud need not involve the participation of individual voters. - 157.
-Election fraud can occur where an individual or organization places fictious names on voter rolls (allowing for fraudulent ballots which can later be used to stuff the ballot box, supra.), casting fake ballots in the names of people who did not vote, obtaining and marking absentee ballots without the input of the voter involved, and falsifying vote tallies.
+52 U.S.C. § 20511(2) - 159.
+However, election fraud need not involve the participation of individual voters.
+Election fraud can occur where an individual or organization places fictious names on voter rolls (allowing for fraudulent ballots which can later be used to stuff the ballot box, supra.), casting fake ballots in the names of people who did not vote, obtaining and marking absentee ballots without the input of the voter involved, and falsifying vote tallies. - 160.
+When the federal government seeks to maintain the integrity of elections, it does so for specific federal interests inter alia: (1) the protection of the voting rights of racial, ethnic, or language minorities, a specific constitutional right; (2) the registration of voters to vote in federal elections; (3) the standardization and procurement of voting equipment purchased with federal funds; (4) the protection of the federal election process against corruption; (5) the protection of the voting process from corruption accomplished under color of law; and (6) the oversight of non-citizen and other voting by persons ineligible to vote under applicable state law.
+Richard C. Pilger, Federal Prosecution of Election Offenses, p.
+30, 8th Edition (2017).